Darkmatther/Python_Interpreter_QtCpp/README.md

 ## Author : Matthieu Kieffer

 ### Description
-This little project shows how to execute external python programs/scripts from inside a C++/Qt application.
+This little project shows how to execute external python programs/scripts from inside a C++/Qt widget application.
 Elements from the source code (and more specifically the method MainWindow::launchPythonProgram()) could be reimplemented in another Qt application to enable running external python programs in an easy/fast way, for example reading/writing into files or launch a complex algorithm with many dependencies (e.g; object-oriented python code with many includes) that is not practical to code in C++.

 ### Motivations